Skip to content

 I. The Table of Surrender (Luke 22:19–20)

-For spiritual leaders, this is our blueprint.
+For the spiritual leader, this is our defining paradigm.

 In Luke 22, the bread did not remain whole.
 It had to be broken.
 The wine did not remain contained.
 It had to be poured out.
 And so must we.